kvbik/rvirtualenv/README.rst

 package was tested on:

+ * archlinux with python 3.2
- * archlinux with python 2.6
+ * archlinux with python 2.7
+ * macosx 10.6 python 2.6
  * ms windows with python 2.6
+ * ubuntu 10.04 python 2.6
  * debian lenny with python 2.5
  * debian etch with python 2.4